 Next, begin troubleshooting your garage door remote problems with a Basic Inspection.

-My garage door remote only works sometimes.
+Garage door remote only works sometimes.

 - If your remote is inconsistent, or you have to position the remote closer to your opener, start by changing the batteries for your Garage Door Remote.

-Garage Door Remote Solutions
+Diagnosing Your Garage Door Remote

 Depending on your garage door opener model, you may need to reprogram your remote after changing out the batteries.
 Reprogramming your remote is often an overlooked step in replacing the batteries.
 For most models, the process is simple.